Betula alleghaniensis: Native American ethnobotany

 Yellow birch has been used medicinally by Native Americans as a blood purifier and for other uses.
 The Ojibwe make a compound decoction from the inner bark and take it as a diuretic.
-They also make use of Betula alleghaniensis var. alleghaniensis, taking of the bark for internal blood diseases, and mixing its sap and maple sap used for a pleasant beverage drink.
+They also make use of Betula alleghaniensis var. alleghaniensis, taking of the bark for internal blood diseases, and mixing its sap and maple sap used for a pleasant beverage.
 They use the bark of var. alleghaniensis to build dwellings, lodges, canoes, storage containers, sap dishes, rice baskets, buckets, trays and dishes and place on coffins when burying the dead.